 If the Fund failed to satisfy the annual Source of Income Test or the Diversification Tests for any quarter of a taxable year, the Fund might nevertheless continue to qualify as a RIC for such year if certain relief provisions of the Code applied (which might, among other things, require the Fund to pay certain corporate-level U.S. federal taxes or to dispose of certain assets).
 If the Fund failed to qualify for treatment as a RIC and such relief provisions did not apply, the Fund would be subject to U.S. federal income tax on all of its net taxable income at regular corporate U.S. federal income tax rates (and the Fund also would be subject to any applicable state and local taxes), regardless of whether the Fund made any distributions to Shareholders.
 The Fund would not be able to deduct distributions to its Shareholders, nor would the Fund be required to make distributions to its Shareholders for U.S. federal income tax purposes.
-Any distributions the Fund made generally would be taxable to its U.S. Shareholders as dividend income and, subject to certain requirements and limitations under the Code, would be eligible to be taxed at the U.S. federal long-term capital gain tax rates applicable to individuals, estates, and trusts is currently 20%.
+Any distributions the Fund made generally would be taxable to its U.S. Shareholders as dividend income and, subject to certain requirements and limitations under the Code, would be eligible to be taxed at the U.S. federal long-term capital gain tax rates applicable to individuals and other non-corporate U.S. Shareholders, to the extent of the Fund's current or accumulated earnings and profits.
+The maximum long-term capital gain rate applicable to individuals, estates, and trusts is currently 20%.
 Distributions in excess of the Fund's current and accumulated earnings and profits would be treated first as a return of capital to the extent of the Shareholder's adjusted tax basis, and any remaining distributions would be treated as a capital gain.
-Subject to certain limitations that are corporations for U.S. federal income tax purposes would be eligible for the dividends-received deduction.
+Subject to certain limitations under the Code, U.S. Shareholders that are corporations for U.S. federal income tax purposes would be treated as a capital gain.
+Subject to certain limitations under the Code, U.S. Shareholder's adjusted tax basis, and any remaining distributions would be treated as a capital gain.
+Subject to certain limitations u